JaeyoungChoe/LOFin-bench-HiREC/README.md

 # LOFin benchmark
-Hierarchical Retrieval with Evidence Curation for Open-Domain Financial Question Answering on Standardized Documents
+## Hierarchical Retrieval with Evidence Curation for Open-Domain Financial Question Answering on Standardized Documents

+🚧 **Note: This repository is currently under revision.**
+The current version is **being updated and may not reflect the final implementation**.
+Please refer to future commits for the finalized version of the framework and benchmark dataset.

+---
 The entire document collection is shared on the following drive:
 - [Google drive](https://drive.google.com/drive/u/0/folders/1Z_G6HGPFYzQaKU5fEea5_w3p7rigov_1) .

-The complete SEC filings are stored as PDF files, and please check the summarization_results.json for the summary information on the first page of each document.
+- SEC filings are stored as **PDF** files.
+- Refer to `summarization_results.json` for first-page summaries.
-Use the extracted contents of the .tar file as the path for the VectorDB.
+- Use the extracted `.tar` contents as the **path for the VectorDB**.

+---

+## 🚀 Running the HiREC Framework

-### How to start the HiREC framework
+To start the framework:

-To start the framework, you need to run `main_process_iter.py`.
+ you need to run `main_process_iter.py`.

 You can also run it with specific argument settings.
 The available arguments are as follows: